-Transfers of Value to Irish HCOs and HCPs that occurred between 1st January to 31st December 2020 are available on a central platform managed by the IPHA and will be made public by 1st July 2021; a link to this central platform will also be disclosed on the Norgine corporate website (www.norgine.com).
+Transfers of Value to Irish HCOs, HCPs and Patient Organisations that occurred between 1st January to 31st December 2022 are publicly available by 30 June 2023; and disclosed on the Norgine corporate website (www.norgine.com).

 Norgine develops and commercialises both medicinal products and medical devices across different countries.
-Although there are currently no transparency requirements for medical devices in Europe, Norgine reports transfers of value where there is a possible overlap between the services that a HCP may provide that spans across both medicinal products and devices, or that could be perceived as influencing the judgement of the contracted HCP.
+Norgine reports transfers of value where there is a possible overlap between the services that a HCP may provide that spans across both medicinal products and devices, or that could be perceived as influencing the judgement of the contracted HCP.
 Transfers of value solely related to medical devices are not reported in this disclosure.

-The same transparency process applies where Norgine has Over the Counter products.
+The same transparency process applies where Norgine has Over the Counter (OTC) products.
+Transfers of value solely related to OTC products are not reported in this disclosure